JCSDA/jedi-docs/docs/index.rst

 at any point in time.

-The decision not to include a certain aspect in the community code is not a judgment on its scientific excellence.
+The decision not to include a certain aspect in the community code is not a judgement on its scientific excellence.
 It could be that aspects that are critical for one user are useful only for that user.
 In that case, the code should be kept in a separate repository and it is the build system that brings the codes together and includes what is required for a given